Performing Arts: Dublin and Galway

 • Local guide and local bus driver tips; see note regarding other important tips

-• Basic Medical, Dental, Emergency Evacuation Insurance during trip
+• Basic Medical, Dental, Emergency Evacuation Insurance during trip (U.S. travelers only)

 • 24/7 On Tour Emergency Support

-• Up to three college credits upon course completion (grades 9-12) or high school credit (grades 6-12)
+• Up to three college credits upon course completion (grades 9-12) or high school credit (grades 6-12) for U.S. travelers only.

 • Note: On arrival day only dinner is provided; on departure day, only breakfast is provided